genesys-samples/DataActionsWorkshop/content/020-Configuration/20_second.md

 ![image](/images/storeexample.PNG)

-Now what if we only care about what fruits the store sells? or we're budget shopping and only want to see what the store has for under $2.00?
+What if we only care about what fruits the store sells? or we're budget shopping and only want to see what the store has for under $2.00?
 Defining a JSON Path against the response will allow us to isolate only the items that we're concerned about.

 An example of a JSON Path to find all of food the store offers would look like -
 ```
 $.Thestore.food[*]
 ```
 **'$'** - Says to start at the root object of "Thestore".

 **'.food'** - Says to step into the next object or array within the store of "food".

-**'[*]'** - is an array position notation, stating to return all objects within the food array, this could be changed to '[0]' to return only the first object within this array.
+**'[*]'** - is an array position notation, stating to return all objects within the food array, this could be changed to **'[0]'** to return only the first object within this array.
+>**Note: arrays in most languages index, or start, at 0, with 0 being the first item.**

 An example of a path that only returns objects that are under $2.50 -
 ```